Microbe Formulas 2020 Year in Review

 A Record Year for Company Growth and Lives Touched

-MERIDIAN, IDAHO, UNITED STATES, December 17, 2020 /EINPresswire.com/ -- Microbe Formulas, a health company, began with two doctors sitting at a table discussing how to provide effective, natural solutions for detox and gut health.
+MERIDIAN, IDAHO, UNITED STATES, December 18, 2020 /EINPresswire.com/ -- UPDATE: Microbe Formulas, a wellness company, began with two doctors sitting at a table discussing how to provide effective, natural solutions for detox and gut health.
 Reflecting on their third year in business, founders Dr. Jay Davidson and Dr. Todd Watts mark 2020 as a record year for company growth, community building, product development, and revenue.

 While 2020 was not without its challenges, CEO Ryan Riley believes Microbe Formulas’ success is due to its culture and central mission: Creating solutions that work is what we do.
 Restoring hope and health is who we are.